deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "A recommendation.
 But one that's usually listened to, from what I gather.
 I was only a few days old when Giymuy was appointed."
 Regaari shrugged.
 He'd learned early on that humans and Gaoians had that gesture in common.

 "Gonna have to be a few days, man."
 WARHORSE told him.
-"They're stripping the whole station and…y'know, it's a big station."
+"They're stripping the whole station and...y'know, it's a big station."

 Regaari chittered, a touch bitterly.
 "It'll take them *months* to appoint a successor anyway, even with her recommendation." he said.
 "I'm going to miss her though."

 "Yeah?"

 "Oh yes.
 She wasn't just somebody I worked for.
-If she'd been younger…" he trailed off.
+If she'd been younger..." he trailed off.
 "Though, Ayma might not have approved."

 "This the Ayma that fought so hard to have your human friend adopted into the clan?"

 "That's right.
-She's also the mother of my most recent cub, and.…She and I…" he made a little growling noise, the equivalent of a human clearing their throat.
-"It's…complicated."
+She's also the mother of my most recent cub, and....She and I..." he made a little growling noise, the equivalent of a human clearing their throat.
+"It's...complicated."

 "Man, I know how that feels."